valhalla/demos/docs/valhalla_service.md

 ##### Auto/Vehicle Costing Options

-The auto and auto-shorter costing methods support the following options:
+The auto and auto_shorter costing methods support the following options:
 * maneuver_penalty = A penalty in seconds that is applied when transitioning between roads that do not have consistent naming (no road names in common).
 This penalty can be used to create simpler routes that tend to have less maneuvers or guidance instructions.
 The default maneuver penalty is 5 seconds.
 * gate_cost = A cost in seconds that is applied when a gate is encountered.
 This cost is added to the estimated time / elapsed time.
 The default gate cost is 30 seconds.
 * toll_booth_cost = A cost that is applied when a toll booth is encountered.
 This cost is added to the estimated time / elapsed time.
 The default cost is 15 seconds.